Abner Rosen Foundation Inc

 • American Friends of Israel Museum

-• American Friends Lands Museum Jerusalem (recent 7-figure gift)
+• American Friends Lands Museum Jerusalem (reported seven-figure gift per secondary sources)

 Higher Education

-Selective support for university programs, particularly those focused on ancient world studies and related disciplines, with New York University being a notable recipient.
+Selective support for university programmes, particularly those focused on ancient world studies and related disciplines, with New York University being a notable recipient.

 What They Don't Fund